 Bacterial ailments are a common problem among pond fish.
 They typically manifest themselves whenever the conditions within the pond, such as the quality of the water, are unfavorable.
 When oxygen levels within the pond are improper, the fish can also become stressed which makes them more susceptible to developing bacterial disease.
-These infections often result with fish dying during spring when the water becomes warmer and when the fish become weakened due to winter.
-Fish deaths resulting from bacteria are also common during the middle of the year period.
+These infections often result with fish dying during spring when the water becomes warmer and after the fish have become weakened throughout the winter.

 Symptoms of Bacteria